 BAM Pathway Admission Requirements

-Applicants to all graduate programs at George Mason University must meet the admission standards and application requirements for graduate study as specified in the Graduate Admissions Policies and Bachelor's/Accelerated Master's Degree policies.
+Applicants to all graduate programs at George Mason University must meet the admission standards and application requirements for graduate study as specified in the Graduate Admissions Policies and accelerated master's degree policies.

-Students majoring in Bioengineering, BS will be considered for admission into the BAM Pathway after completion of a minimum of 60 undergraduate credits with an overall GPA of at least 3.0 and have completed all MATH and PHYS requirements.
-Criteria for admission are identical to criteria for admission to the Bioengineering, MS program.
+Students will be considered for admission into the BAM Pathway after completion of a minimum of 60 undergraduate credits with an overall GPA of at least 3.0 and have completed all MATH and PHYS requirements.

-Students already admitted in the BAM Pathway will be admitted to the Bioengineering, MS program, if they have met the following criteria, as verified on the Bachelor’s/Accelerated Master’s Transition form:
+Undergraduate students already admitted in the BAM Pathway will be accepted into the Bioengineering, MS program, if they have met the following criteria, that must be verified:

 Accelerated Pathway Requirements

-To maintain the integrity and quality of both the undergraduate and graduate degree programs, undergraduate students must complete all credits that satisfy requirements for both the BS and MS programs, with up to four classes (twelve credits) overlap chosen from the following graduate courses:
+To maintain the integrity and quality of both the undergraduate and graduate degree programs, undergraduate students must choose from the following:

 BENG 520Biomedical Data Analytics3